Create, read, update and delete

-In computer programming, create, read, update, and delete (often referred to via the acronym CRUD) are the four basic operations of persistent storage.
+In computer programming, create, read, update, and delete (CRUD) are the four basic operations (actions) of persistent storage.
 CRUD is also sometimes used to describe user interface conventions that facilitate viewing, searching, and changing information using computer-based forms and reports.

 History

-The term was likely first popularized by James Martin in his 1983 book Managing the data-base environment.
+The term CRUD was likely first popularized in 1983 by James Martin in his book Managing the data-base environment.

 Conceptual

 Data can be put in a location/area of a storage mechanism.